awsdocs/amazon-connect-admin-guide/doc_source/flow-language-concepts.md

 ## Contact<a name="flow-language-concepts-contact"></a>

 Flows can be run in context of a contact\.
-In this case, they are referred to as *contact flows*\.
+In this case, they are referred to as *flows*\.

 ## Participant<a name="flow-language-concepts-participant"></a>

-Contact flows can additionally be run in a participant context\.
+Flows can additionally be run in a participant context\.
 This allows participant actions—such as playing prompts or getting customer input—to be run\.
-Certain types of contact flows, such as "No participants remaining" disconnect flows and Workitem contact flows, don't have a participant associated\.
+Certain types of flows, such as "No participants remaining" disconnect flows and Workitem flows, don't have a participant associated\.

 ## Action types<a name="flow-language-concepts-action-types"></a>